Get to Know Your 2014 Wentworth FELLOWS

 More info on Melissa's travel: Melisa Stone Wentworth Fellowship Profile

-Sam Taylor is a junior at UNCW double majoring in Political Science and English Literature, expecting to graduate in December 2014.
-She has been involved with several organizations on campus, currently serving as President of the campus chapter of Pi Sigma Alpha (National Political Science Honor Society.
-She is also a member of Delta Zeta Sorority, for which she served on the chapter’s executive board, and Order of Omega Honors Fraternity.
+Sam Taylor is a senior at UNCW double majoring in Political Science and English Literature, expecting to graduate in December 2014.
+She has been involved with several organizations on campus, currently serving as President of the campus chapter of Pi Sigma Alpha (National Political Science Honor Society).
+She is also involved in her sorority, for which she served on the chapter’s executive board, and Order of Omega Honors Fraternity.
 She plans to use her Wentworth Fellowship to travel to New Orleans this summer and study the city’s cultural influences on Kate Chopin.

 More info on Sam's travel: Finding Beauty in New Orleans